ovrocaltech/ovro-alert/README.md

 An OVRO client example module is at `lwa_alert.py`.

 ## DSA-110

-We need a way to poll the relay server with info about CHIME/FRB events to:
-- Identify and send slack notification for CHIME/FRB repeaters
-- Identify joint CHIME/DSA events

 We need a way to send DSA-110 discovery alerts to Swift/GUANO.
 Example implementation exists for [realfast](https://github.com/realfastvla/realfast/blob/main/realfast/util.py#L98).